 Three tickets or accidents, or any combination of three tickets and accidents, within 36 months is usually enough to push you into the high-risk category.
 Some insurers will even cancel your car insurance as a result.
 How individual speeding tickets affect insurance rates depends on state laws and how bad the violation was.

 Tip: If you have recent infractions, you’re better off not looking elsewhere for insurance.
 A new insurance company will check your driving record, Suarez says.
 But if you stay with your current company, it may not check your driving record upon renewal.
 “If you get a violation, you might be better off just staying put,” he says.

 More tips for high-risk drivers

 Find the company for you.
-A company that provides coverage to just a few high-risk drivers will generally charge you more than a company that specializes in providing insurance to high-risk drivers, Gusner says.
+A company that provides coverage to just a few high-risk drivers will generally charge you more than a company that provides insurance to high-risk drivers.
 Typically, car insurance companies that cater to high-risk drivers offer more bare-bones coverage, only covering named drivers on a policy, which helps keep their rates low.

 Check on your status.
-Don't count on your insurance company to let you know that you've moved to a high-risk category -- or that you've moved back out again.
-"A lot of high-risk drivers probably don't even know they have a non-standard policy," Gusner says.
+Don’t count on your insurance company to let you know that you’ve moved to a high-risk category — or that you’ve moved back out again.
+Many high-risk drivers probably don’t even know they have a non-standard policy.
 Ask your car insurance company for an update on your status.

 Get discounts.
-Taking a driver's improvement course or paying your policy in full can help balance out the surcharges associated with the DUI, bad credit, lapse in insurance or bad driving record that is making you a high-risk driver, Gusner says.
-Ask your car insurance company how a driving class or paying your bill up front can affect your rates.
+Taking a driver’s improvement course or paying your policy in full can help balance out the surcharges associated with the DUI, bad credit, a lapse in insurance or a bad driving record making you a high-risk driver.
+Ask your car insurance company how a driving class or paying your bill upfront can affect your rates.